mne-tools/mne-python/doc/install/index.rst

+.. include:: links.inc

 Quick start
 ===========

-MNE-Python requires Python version 3.7 or higher.
+MNE-Python requires Python version |min_python_version| or higher.
 For users already familiar with Python:

 - If you only need 2D plotting capabilities with MNE-Python (i.e., most EEG/ERP